Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks-starting.md

 > [!NOTE]
 > Attaching files to tasks is similar to pinning files to boards.
 You can link content from personal or team cloud storages, in both cases attachments are never stored in Slingshot.

-To attach a file, open a task and **click/tap the clip icon** as show below.
+To attach a file, open a task and click/tap the clip icon as show below.

 <img src="../images/tasks-attachments-new.png" alt="Adding attachments to a Slingshot task" width="800"/>

-### How to create a task from a discussion
+### How to Create a Task from a Discussion

 Slingshot discussions ensure all your communication and collaboration tools are in one place, making remote teams stay productive no matter where they are.